-Concrete block walls are porous, which means they can let outside air in, not to mention the openness inside the blocks themselves.
+Whether you call them concrete block walls, cinder blocks, or cement block walls, they are porous, which means they can let outside air in, not to mention the openness inside the blocks themselves.

 As we continue to educate homeowners, like yourself, let’s take a look at some block wall insulation.